-There are currently 3 main process steps which ACE follows when evaluating drugs to inform decision-making:
+There are currently 3 main process steps which ACE follows when evaluating health technologies to inform decision-making:

 Topic submission and selection

-A call for applications is put out annually to the public healthcare institutions to submit requests for drug subsidy consideration.
-ACE works with the MOH Drug Advisory Committee (DAC) to select the topics for evaluation.
+A call for applications is put out annually to the public healthcare institutions to submit requests for subsidy consideration.
+ACE works with the DAC and MTAC to select the topics for evaluation.

-Once a topic is selected, technical evaluations are conducted at two levels - expedited or full – depending on the estimated budget impact and uncertainty around the clinical and cost parameters for each drug.
-All evaluations are conducted internally by the technical team in ACE, with supporting evidence provided by local clinical experts and pharmaceutical manufacturers.
+Once a topic is selected, technical evaluations are conducted at 2 levels – expedited or full – depending on the estimated budget impact and uncertainty around the clinical and cost parameters for each technology.
+In the case of medical technologies, the complexity of the care pathway incorporating the use of the technology is also taken into consideration when deciding the type of evaluation.
+Most of the evaluations are conducted internally by the technical teams in ACE, with supporting evidence provided by local clinical experts and manufacturers.

 - Higher cost technologies (estimated budget impact >$2 million a year) are typically subject to full evaluation which includes a systematic review of the clinical evidence, and economic modelling to estimate the cost-effectiveness of the technologies in the local context (where feasible);